Muflerman/CHASE-RP--HUD-INSPIRATED/README.md

 - HUD components hiding when filled
 - Car HUD with vehicle speed, closest streets, direction, gear and fuel
 - Voice HUD with range and changing color when talking
-- Dinamic minimap based on player resolution
-- Border at minimap and changed minimap shape

 # Dependicies
 - qb-core